partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Earb: I, I dunno-mon.

-Earb: I was just playing at home when the Dark Lord Cabbage and his Cyukemon came...
+Earb: I was just playing at home when the Dark Lord Cabbage and his Cukemen came...

 Earb: *sniffle* My ear... they... tore it up-mon...